Vantiq/vantiq-extension-sources/camelComponent/README.md

 ## Repository Contents

+Apache Camel, briefly, is organized into a set of _components_ that are used to produce _endpoints_.
+In turn, the _endpoints_ can be used in the context of a _consumer_ or _producer_.
+These are from the Apache Camel point of view, so a _producer_ produces messages (Connector publications or queries) for the application, and the _consumer_ takes them in, sending them to Vantiq (Publish or query response).

 *   **VantiqComponent** -- The base definition of the Vantiq Apache Camel Component.
 *   **VantiqConsumer** -- The part of the component that receives messages from Vantiq.
 *   **VantiqEndpoint** -- The base connecting the Apache Component infrastrucure to Vantiq.